Alwynblake/frontend_tooling_and_-react/README.md

 * renders a button on the browser
 * contains the entire application's view and state
 * has a property on the state called content
-* creates a view with the following display
+* creates a view with the following display:
 1. A heading with the title "Generate Cowsay Lorem"
 2. A Button that displays "click me"
 3. onClick the button generates new content on the app state using cowsay and faker